douxiaotian/counterfactual-tpp/README.md

+# Great code, very easy to run!
+But not sure how to process the output yet.

 # counterfactual-tpp
 This is a repository containing code and real data for the paper [Counterfactual Temporal Point Processes](https://arxiv.org/abs/2111.07603).
 ## Pre-requisites